This is an interview about moving to and living in Bangkok.

 “I’m a big fan of bar hopping, food and traveling.
 Sometimes I rent a bike for a day just to explore the city.

-What is Your Favorite Place to Hang Out (restaurant, bar, etc) in Bangkok?
+What is Your Favorite Place to Hang Out in Bangkok?

-“I’ve basically spent at least 1.5 nights per week at Smalls which is ranked the 29th best bar in Asia.
+“I basically spend at least 2 nights per week at Smalls which is ranked the 29th best bar in Asia.

 Another bar I’ve spent an awkward amount of time in is Tropic City which is owned by Swedish friends of mine.